Discover the board of directors of Legal Aid Montreal | Laval

 At least one third of the volunteers on the board of directors are members of the Quebec Bar Association, the Chambre des notaires du Québec, or law professors at universities.
 Another third of the members of the board are chosen among the people who reside in the region the Centre is located.

-On July 1st, 2021, the ten members of the board of directors were:
+On August 25 2025, the members of the board of directors are:

 Me Magali Fournier is a civil, commercial and intellectual property litigation lawyer.
 She is a seasoned lawyer and formidable speaker.
 Me Magali Fournier has represented clients in important high profile cases.
 A leader in her field, she is called upon to represent her clients before all judicial bodies in Québec and certain administrative instances.